If your family is getting tired of the same old venison roast, mix it up with these five unusual venison recipes.

 5 garlic cloves, chopped

 1 teaspoon smoked paprika (optional)

 Smoked salt (optional)

-1. Put everything but the lard and smoked salt in a slow cooker or Dutch oven and cook (covered) until the meat easily shreds apart, between 2 to 6 hours.
-If you use a slow cooker, set it to “high.”
-If you use a regular pot, put it into the oven set to 300°F.
+1. Put everything but the lard and smoked salt in a slow cooker or Dutch oven and cook (covered) until the meat easily shreds apart, between two and six hours.
+If you use a slow cooker, set it to "high."
+If you use a regular pot, put it into the oven set to 300 degrees.

 2. Shred the meat with forks or your fingers.
 Stir in the lard (or oil) and as much smoked salt as you want.
 You want the lard or oil to coat the shreds of meat.
 Pour over some of the juices from the pot and put the meat in a pan for the table.

 3. Serve with tacos, in a burrito, or on a bun.
 Make sure to include accompanying ingredients (e.g., cilantro, shredded cheese, sour cream, avocados, hot sauce, etc.).